 No, you can live and work in a different designated regional area.

-What if you didn’t work in a regional area but instead lived and undertook further study in the designated regional area?
+What if you didn’t work in a regional area, but instead lived and undertook further study in the designated regional area?

 Yes, you may still be eligible for a second 485 visa.

-If you graduated, held a Post Study Work 485 and only lived, worked and studied in a designated city or major regional area you may be eligible for the grant of a subsequent one year Post Study Work 485.
+If you graduated, held a Post Study Work 485 and only lived, worked and studied in a designated city or major regional area, you may be eligible for the grant of a subsequent one-year Post Study Work 485.

 Designated city or major regional centre means Perth, Adelaide, the Gold Coast, the Sunshine Coast, Newcastle/Lake Macquarie, Wollongong/Illawarra, Canberra, Geelong and Hobart

-Designated regional centre or other regional area means all other areas of regional Australia apart from Sydney, Melbourne, Brisbane, and Perth, Adelaide, the Gold Coast, the Sunshine Coast,
+The designated regional centre or other regional area means all other areas of regional Australia apart from Sydney, Melbourne, Brisbane, and Perth, Adelaide, the Gold Coast, the Sunshine Coast,

 See the Department of Home Affairs website to check if your postcode is eligible.